Bishop's Children Dahlia

+All that’s left of the Bishop of Llandaff’s Palace in Wales is an iron-gated arch entrance flanked by crumbling stone towers.
+But his gardens live on in the progeny of his dahlias.
 Though dahlias are most often grown from tubers, seed-grown dahlias are more fun.
 Why?
-Because dahlias are octoploids, meaning they have four times as many chromosomes as most other flowers.
-This complexity means that seed-grown dahlias often show traits that vary widely from their parents: leaf shape, plant size, bloom color—all are liberal variations on the family theme.
-The real joy in this is that if you identify one plant that you really love, you can harvest and store the tubers for the winter and grow an identical plant next year.
-Congrats: you're a plant breeder!
+Because dahlias are octoploids, meaning they have four times as many chromosomes as most other flowers, so the seeds produce a spectacular diversity of architectural leaves and blooms in a myriad of forms and colors.
+Part of the joy in planting the Bishop’s Children is that if you find one you love, you simply harvest and store the tubers to plant next year.
+Congrats: you’re a plant breeder!

 Bishop's Children blooms in mix of red, burgundy, magenta and the occasional yellow flower on foliage that ranges from purple tinged to deep burgundy.

 Transplant when seedlings are 3-4" into soil amended with plenty of compost.
 Plants reach 48" tall.
 Each plant produces many single petaled flowers.

 |Days to Germination||5-10 days|

 |Width at Maturity||30"|

 Artwork by Kellie Cox.
 This rendering, in ink and colored pencil, captures the exuberance of dahlias, and the rich tones of their petals.
 A passion for art and nature has led Kellie to create works, many large in scale, that celebrate moments of natural beauty.